Home of Shell MegaPack : Windows Explorer-Like File & Folder Browser Controls & Components For .Net & ActiveX

 Yes.
 Additionally, the 'Resource Protection and Encryption' feature of Crypto Obfuscator will help you to protect the resources containing the baml files that WPF applications typically have.

-Q. Does Crypto Obfuscator support Silverlight assemblies?
+Q. Does Crypto Obfuscator support obfuscating .xap files?

 Q. Does Crypto Obfuscator support components, controls and class libraries?